momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Any time you jump the Bhop speed cap will be used meaning even if the player gained speed purely through falling or surfing,
 as soon as they try to jump off the ground with this speed, the cap will activate.
 If the player reaches this cap and tries to jump again,
 their speed will be reset to:  **TBD (MomClimb)**,     **380 (KZT)**,       **240 (1.6 Climb)**.
+{{< hint info >}}
+Friction is applied after the Bhop speed cap, so an imperfect Bhop will reduce your speed starting from the reset amount
+{{< /hint >}}

 However, this Bhop cap still allows the player to gain more speed than a Prestrafe hence, Bhopping has the potential to go further than a Long Jump.
 Bhop jumps can also be required by the mapper by using "Bhop Blocks" that teleport you back if you try standing on them, same as the Bhop game mode.
 Conversely, mappers can also add triggers that disable Bhops inside an area.

 ### Surf

 Surf is very similar to its game mode counterpart.
 KZT  is 128 tick, MomClimb and 1.6 Climb are 100 tick while the Surf game mode is 66 tick.
 This means gaining speed is quicker and losing speed is harder in Climb compared to Surf.
 Maps made with MomClimb and KZT in mind can have traditional surf sections.
 The length and difficulty of these sections are entirely up to the map.
 Usually they are much shorter (sometimes only 1 ramp) compared to dedicated Surf maps.
 1.6 Climb has a special version of Surf called **Slide**.
 1.6 Climb has much lower air acceleration (10aa compared to MomClimb and KZT's 100aa).
 This means players can't as easily flick onto a ramp ("board") and generate speed or flick off a ramp and generate height.
 Because of this "Slide" sections are usually brief and focus on keeping on the board rather than gaining enough speed to fly off.
-{{< hint info >}}

 Remember that in any movement mode you can always slide up gentle slopes with just 'W' while looking at the slope!
-{{< /hint >}}

 ### Stamina (Jump-Land Penalty) [1.6 Climb Only]

 Any time the player jumps (not when they are in the air for any other reason such as falling off something) a timer starts for about 1.31 seconds.